Vegetables, fruits and berries name. All fruits and berries are in English. Fruit plants - guests of Russian lands

 Lemon

-Although the lemon is considered by the people to be the champion in the amount of vitamin C, in fact, in terms of the content of ascorbic acid, it does not stand out among other citrus fruits and even lags behind some of its “brothers”.
-But that doesn't make it useless.
-Traditional medicine includes lemon in prescriptions for "thousands of diseases": from seborrhea and arthritis, to constipation and tuberculosis.
-And scientific research is aimed at using lemon potential in therapy to restore liver function, reduce "bad" cholesterol and blood pressure.
+Although lemon is popularly considered to be the record holder for the amount of vitamin C, in fact, in terms of ascorbic acid content, it does not stand out among other citrus fruits and even lags behind some of its “brothers.”
+But this does not make it a useless product.
+Traditional medicine includes lemon in recipes for “a thousand diseases”: from seborrhea and arthritis, to constipation and tuberculosis.
+And scientific research is aimed at using lemon potential in therapy to restore liver function, reduce “bad” cholesterol and blood pressure.

 Lychee